Skip to content

 ) -> HttpResponse

-Clear GUC variables to prevent cross-request leaks.
+Clear GUC variables and auto-scope state to prevent cross-request leaks.

 Source code in django_rls_tenants/tenants/middleware.py